FINANCIAL AID & SCHOLARSHIPS

-As a result of the amazing gift from the Walton Family Charitable Foundation, the School of Art was able to award over $140,000 to students last year, with that number increasing for the 2019-2020 school year.
+As a result of the amazing gift from the Walton Family Charitable Foundation, the School of Art will award $500,000 to undergraduate students during the 2021-2022 year and for future years.

-The School of Art offers both need-based and merit-based scholarships, both require an application completed through http://uarkart.slideroom.com.
+The School of Art offers both need-based and merit-based scholarships, both require an application completed through uarkart.slideroom.com.